Merlyn Horton, CEO

 Dynamic, brilliant and entertaining; her knowledge of online environments and the dynamics of online communities as they pertain to youth and children is unparalleled.

 Since 2002, when she founded the Safe Online Outreach Society, (SOLOS), the bulk of Horton’s work has been the research, development and delivery of internet safety presentations to students and parents.
-Seeing a gap in education regarding children using technology safely, she built ever-evolving content that addressed emerging issues throughout the 2000’s.
+Seeing a gap in education regarding children using technology safely, she built ever-evolving content that addressed the many emerging issues.
 Primarily serving British Columbia, SOLOS presentations were hosted by schools in all four corners of the province; from Atlin to Osoyoos, from Sparwood to Alert Bay, from Prince Rupert to Barrier and Fort St. John.
 Students in grades four to twelve, university students, parents of all perspectives and native elders were informed by relevant, appropriate and engaging SOLOS presentations.
-During some years, various dynamic speakers assisted Merlyn deliver those presentations, which numbered over 1000, and served over 100,000 people from 2002 to 2015.
+During some years, various dynamic speakers assisted Merlyn in delivering those presentations, which served over 100,000 people from 2002 to 2015.

 Prior to founding SOLOS, her early frontline employment background included sexual health educator, outdoor wilderness instructor, youth group home management, foster home supervision, women’s transition house worker and street outreach work.